xinhe2/journal-club/content/post/uchg-compbio-jc.md

 +++
 date = "2017-11-29"
 draft = false
-title = "Let's read & talk!"
+title = "Read-n-share"
 author = "Gao Wang"
 tags = ["general"]
 ghcommentid = 1
 +++

-In summer 2017 during one of the [Xin He lab](http://xinhelab.org) reading group session we brought up the notion of *crowd-source* paper reading.
+In summer 2017 during one of the [Xin He lab](http://xinhelab.org) reading group session we brought up the notion of crowdsourcing the efforts of reading papers.
 The gist is that we should figure out a way to not only share our literature reading notes, but also engage in discussions / debates if there are multiple people interested in the same paper.

 We were excited about the idea.
 But how do we go about doing it?
 Ideally we want a platform that: